Program overview

 Farm Discovery at Live Earth

 Through farm projects and community-based collaboration, Farm Discovery advocates for regenerative farming that supports biodiversity, conserves water, improves water quality, sequesters carbon and is socially-just.
-This project will support its goals, including increasing long-term, on-farm biodiversity and engaging students in Santa Cruz County.
+This project supported its goals, including increasing long-term, on-farm biodiversity and engaging students in Santa Cruz County.

 "We are immensely grateful to The PG&E Corporation Foundation for investing in Farm Discovery's Farming for Soil Health and Regenerative Food Systems Program.
 Grant funding will be instrumental in enhancing the biodiversity of our organic fields through regenerative farming practices, on-farm education with local schools, and cultivation of native plants with volunteers.
 Our goal is to empower youth and families to steward their environment, learn to grow their own food and engage with their community. " - Jessica Ridgeway, Executive Director at Farm Discovery at Live Earth